The Bible is More Reliable than the Law of Thermodynamics

 canstockphoto25350327

-At the age of 17, he read the Bible for the first time and compared the first few chapters of Genesis to the scientific record with which he was intimately familiar.
-One of his first observations was that the Bible seemed to incorporate the elements of the scientific method.
-His observations and conclusions when he reading the creation story in Genesis for the first time are truly remarkable.
+At the age of 17, he read through the first few chapters of Genesis for the first time.
+He was surprised to recognize elements of the scientific method and some congruity with the scientific record.
+Listening to him describe his observations and conclusions while reading the creation story in Genesis for the first time are truly remarkable.

-Hugh Ross observed that the Bible follows this sequence every time it describes a series of physical events.
-He later learned at age 27 when he read the 28 volume writings of theologian Thomas Torrent on science and the Christian faith that the scientific method was inspired by the Bible (among other things).
-The Bible birthed the scientific revolution, which came out of the reformation.
-The Bible encourages everything be put to the test.
+Hugh Ross observed that the Bible followed this sequence in Genesis as it described the series of physical events identified as the creation.
+He later learned (at age 27 when he read the 28 volume writings of theologian Thomas Torrent on science and the Christian faith) that the scientific method was inspired by the Bible (among other things).
+The Bible birthed the scientific revolution, which came out of the reformation, and the Bible actually encourages everything be put to the test.

-But the journey through Genesis and comparison of Genesis to the scientific record when he was 17 is the focus of this article.
-This was his analysis:
+In this blog post, though, I am focusing on the journey through Genesis and comparison of Genesis to the scientific record by Hugh Ross when he was 17.
+This was his initial analysis:

 • Genesis 1 sets the frame of reference – the Spirit of God was hovering over the surface of the earth